 One tag line said "So, we’ve seen the ugly.
 Bring on the good and the bad" and out of the ugly were the following stars:

 Looking at these photos I find Jon Heder incredibly beautiful.
 At first glance, the first thing I notice is his beautiful blue eyes and because of the subject I am writing about, I then notice his gums.
 They do not offend me and I do not feel he needs fixing or correcting, whatsoever.
 My best friend, during the days when I was racked with shame and embarrassment about my smile, told me over and over again that he does not notice my gums or the buckness of my teeth, he notices my smile, my eyes and now I understand what he means.

 How can you not see the immense beauty in Jon Heder?

-Mainly because costmetic dentristry is A) Looking for faults to fix and looking for what is wrong - instead of what is RIGHT in a human being and B) Cosmetic Dentistry would be out of business if we all began to love the teeth, gums and smile we have.
+Mainly because cosmetic dentistry is A) Looking for faults to fix and looking for what is wrong - instead of what is RIGHT in a human being and B) Cosmetic dentistry would be out of business if we all began to love the teeth, gums and smile we have.

-Don't get me wrong, I am not against all dentistry, if a person has no teeth, finds it hard to eat, is in pain and it is for health reasons this is worthwhile, and if someone has extreme shame and cannot see a way to love their smile they have got, yes for self esteem do it!
-But there is always another option, and yes it takes time, and yes its not the easy path but I feel its worth it.
+Don't get me wrong, I'm not against all dentistry.
+If a person has no teeth, finds it hard to eat, is in pain and it is for health reasons, this is worthwhile.
+And if someone has extreme shame and cannot see a way to love the smile they have got, yes for self-esteem do it!
+But there is always another option, and yes it takes time, and yes it's not the easy path, but I feel its worth it.